juanuys/juanuys.github.io/_posts/2020-08-25-game-design-document-week-1.md

 ![Questions questions questions right off the bat.](/assets/posts/2020-08-25-game-design-document-week-1/questions.png)

-Right off the bat with start with questions.
+Right off the bat we start with questions.

 - Has it been done before?
 This is part of the ideation phase.
 If it has, then how?
 - What can be done?
 Part of the preparation phase.
 What's new/different in terms of genre/presentation?
 Technical limitations?